-II.
-Consumers Representatives as members of committees
+7. Consumers Representatives as members of committees

-- a) A consumer representative while appointed by HCCA to a committee, is to represent the views of the community, and not any personal views and should not purport to represent the views of HCCA.
-This applies to any business of the committee, both in and out of session, and to any dealings with the general public. - b) A consumer representative must maintain the level of confidentiality required by the level and type of business conducted by the committee at all times.
-If they are unsure about how to consult with other consumers about important issues, it is important that they check and seek clarification from the chairperson of the committee in the first instance, and with HCCA's Executive Director if additional clarification is needed.
+a) A consumer representative appointed to a committee by HCCA is to represent the views of the community, and not any personal views.
+They should also not claim to represent the views of HCCA.
+This applies to any business of the committee, both in and out of session, and to any dealings with the general public.

+- b) A consumer representative must maintain the level of confidentiality required by the level and type of business conducted by the committee at all times.
+If they are unsure how to consult with other consumers about important issues, it is important that they seek clarification from the chairperson of the committee in the first instance, and with HCCA's Executive Director if additional clarification is needed. - c) A consumer representative will not use recording or transcribing tools, including Artificial Intelligence (AI) software or applications, to transcribe or summarise committee meetings or papers without express permission from the chair of the committee and/or the Executive Director of HCCA.
+This includes AI tools such as Read AI, Otter, ClickUp, Fathom, Express Transcribe, Evernote, OnBoard Minutes, and Fireflies.
+Failure to receive explicit consent from all parties in a meeting prior to making a recording could be a breach of the law.